CheVeraId/domainauth-spec/draft-narea-domainauth.md

 # CMS SignedData Structure

-DomainAuth signatures use CMS SignedData structures as defined in {{Section 5 of CMS}}, with additional requirements and recommendations:
+DomainAuth signatures use CMS SignedData structures as specified in {{Section 5 of CMS}}, with additional requirements and recommendations:

 - `signerInfos` field:
   - There MUST be exactly one `SignerInfo`.
   - The digest and signature algorithms MUST comply with {{cryptographic-algorithms}}.
   - The following signed attributes MUST be included:
-    - Content Type attribute as defined in {{Section 11.1 of CMS}}.
+    - Content Type attribute described in {{Section 11.1 of CMS}}.
-    - Message Digest attribute as defined in {{Section 11.2 of CMS}}.
+    - Message Digest attribute described in {{Section 11.2 of CMS}}.
-    - DomainAuth signature metadata attribute as defined in {{signature-metadata}}.
+    - DomainAuth signature metadata attribute as outlined in {{signature-metadata}}.
-  - The `SignerInfo.sid` field MUST use the `issuerAndSerialNumber` choice as defined in {{Section 5.3 of CMS}}.
+  - The `SignerInfo.sid` field MUST use the `issuerAndSerialNumber` choice specified in {{Section 5.3 of CMS}}.
 - `certificates` field:
   - Any intermediate certificates between the organisation and the signer MUST be included.
   - The organisation certificate SHOULD NOT be included, since it is already included in the Signature Bundle.